glovving/workshop-task-4/README.md

 The user is greeted with the introduction screen which gives the user the option to continue or quit using 'yes' and 'no' buttons, upon pressing 'no', the end function is triggered and upon pressing yes the continue1 function is triggered.
 (Add photo)

-The end scenario is a mostly blank screen with small, randomly generated pictures of monkeys, and the text "Please come back when you have more love.", for this screen, I used the same flow and logic as my collage from workshop 3.
+The end scenario is a mostly blank, cream screen with small, randomly generated pictures of monkeys, and the text "Please come back when you have more love.", for this screen, I used the same flow and logic as my collage from workshop 3.
-(Add photo)
+I used the google rgb value selector for the background of this screen, and every other time I had to select a colour.
+(Add photo of screen and rbg and monkey images)

 The continue1 scenario is a 'quiz', where the user is able to check traits that apply to themselves and submit their answer, pressing the submit button toggles a boolean flag variable, which then triggers a function which calculates the users score, and depending on the score toggles another boolean flag depending on whether or not the used has 'passed'.
 (Add photo of calculate function)